-Rhinocerebral mucormycosis (RM) refers to an uncommon form of invasive fungal sinus infection.
+Rhinocerebral mucormycosis refers to an uncommon form of invasive fungal sinus infection.

-The presentation can vary ranging from exophthalmos, rhinorrhoea, and ophthalmoplegia with some patients rarely having loss of visual acuity and peripheral facial palsies 4.
+The presentation can vary, ranging from exophthalmos, rhinorrhoea, and ophthalmoplegia with loss of visual acuity and peripheral facial palsies occurring rarely4.

-It originates in the paranasal sinuses and can frequently progresses to orbital and cerebral regions.
-If detected and treated early, involvement is limited to the nasal cavity and paranasal sinuses.
+It originates in the paranasal sinuses and can frequently invade to orbital and cerebral regions.
+If detected and treated early, involvement can be limited to the nasal cavity and paranasal sinuses.

 It is caused by fungi of order Mucorales which can include Mucor, Rhizopus, and Absidia species.
 The fungi temselves are ubiquitus, subsisting on decaying vegetation and diverse organic material 12.
 Given the opportunity, fungal spores can invade the nasal mucosa (which are often not phagocytised due to poor immune response).
 They then germinate, forming angioinvasive hyphae that cause infarction of the involved tissue, giving in a “dry” gangrene appearance.